The World’s #1 Executive Coaching and Business Coaching Blog (2017-2020)

 Letting Go of Some of the Control Can Be Disconcerting

 An executive may consider this and conclude that involving employees is simply too much work and makes the decision-making process to complicated.
 Besides, that’s partly what executives are for, right?
 To make decisions.
 But in fact, involving employees from the beginning leads to better decisions, a more engaged workforce, and better execution of change management.
 When major decisions are in the hands of a few, with no input from the people affected, you can expect to spend more time and money on change management than you would if affected employees had been involved from the start.
 Add to those costs disaffected employees and possible unintended consequences, and it only makes sense to include employees in decisions that affect their day-to-day work lives.
-I encourage you to check out my books on effective executive leadership, and also my speaking and training services, leadership coaching, and corporate culture services.
+I encourage you to check out my books on effective executive leadership, leadership coaching, and corporate culture services.